Shipping Guide

 MistakeWhy It HurtsBetter Approach

-Using one package type for every flowers shipment Oversized packaging increases postage and can trigger dimensional charges.
-Define a packaging matrix by item size and order composition.
+Using one package type for every flowers shipment Oversized packaging increases postage and can trigger dimensional charges, which hit tall floral boxes especially hard.
+Define a small set of box profiles by arrangement size and pre-price each one.

 Shipping Checklist for Flowers

-• Weigh and measure your most common flowers packages in production conditions.
+• Weigh and measure your most common flowers boxes in real packing conditions, including hydration and insulation.

-• Save presets for your most common flowers shipment profiles.
+• Save presets for your most common floral shipment profiles to speed up overnight runs.

 Real Flowers Shipment Examples